amclark42/so-youre-planning-to-vote-2020/README.md

   * Check your state government’s website.
 You may be able to file a complaint against your employer.

 States differ on:

 * whether you need to meet certain criteria in order for your request to be protected by law;
 * whether you need to give notice to your employer, and how far in advance you need to do this;
 * the amount of time you’ll have to vote;
 * whether your time off must be paid or unpaid; and
 * whether you need to give your employer proof that you voted.

 ## *VOTE*

-* Follow the instructions on your ballot carefully.
+* **Follow the instructions on your ballot carefully.**
-  * Make sure you’re using a ballpoint pen with dark ink.
+  * Make sure you’re using a ballpoint pen with blue or black ink.
   * Make sure your marks heavy and dark.
   * Try not to give anyone any excuse to say that your ballot is invalid.
 * Do *not* take a photo of your ballot, unless you know your state allows it. ([Law&Crime.com](https://lawandcrime.com/high-profile/are-voting-selfies-legal-we-have-the-answer-in-all-50-states/))
   * However, you do have the right to talk about who you voted for, as long as it’s outside the polling place.
+* If you’re voting absentee, follow the submission process outlined by your state, and affirm your identity as required. ([Business Insider](https://www.businessinsider.com/mistakes-that-can-disqualify-your-mail-absentee-ballot-2020-9))
+  * Provide the information needed to verify your identity, which may include: ([NCSL](https://www.ncsl.org/research/elections-and-campaigns/vopp-table-14-how-states-verify-voted-absentee.aspx))
+    * your signature;
+    * signatures from witnesses or a notary;
+    * a photocopy of your ID. ([VoteRiders](https://www.voteriders.org/voterid/))
+  * If you need help for any reason, check the website of your local election authority.
 * If you’re voting in person, try to do so during off-peak times.
     * Follow guidelines on reducing the spread of Covid-19. ([CDC](https://www.cdc.gov/coronavirus/2019-ncov/prevent-getting-sick/prevention.html))
     * If you are harassed, told you cannot vote, or turned away, here are some options you can take: ([American Civil Liberties Union](https://www.aclu.org/sites/default/files/field_pdf_file/kyr-voterintimidation-v03.pdf), [Lambda Legal](https://www.lambdalegal.org/vote))
       * Try to find and get help from a volunteer poll observer.
       * Call the [National Election Protection Hotline](https://866ourvote.org/), 1-866-OUR-VOTE.
       * Call the U.S. Department of Justice Voting Rights Hotline, 1-800-253-3931. ([Voting Section of the U.S. Department of Justice Civil Rights Division](https://www.justice.gov/crt/voting-section))
-      * If you can’t get assistance, request a provisional ballot.
-Your ballot will be kept and, once you prove your eligibility, your vote will be counted.
+      * If you can’t get assistance, request a provisional ballot to fill out.
+This ballot will be kept and, once you prove your eligibility, your vote will be counted.
     * If it’s time for the polls to close and you haven’t voted yet, *remain in line.* If you leave, you will not be able to cast a ballot in person.
 * Tell people that you’ve voted!
   * Voting is always important, but this year it’s *really* important.